tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 These parameters can be overridden by:
 - event parameter added in Nameless Analytics Server-side client tag

+### Remove event level parameters
+Remove event level parameters in event_data object in the payload.

 ### Add event parameters from dataLayer
 Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.